 Paulownia- Fastest Growing Plant

-Paulownia is a real tree of the future!
+Paulownia is the tree of the future!

 Literally, all parts of the tree (trunk, leaves, and flowers) are potential source of income.
 Paulownia grows at an incredible speed (3-5 meters per year or 100 tons of biomass per hectare in 3 years!).
-Trunk can be chopped off several times (up to 8 times), but the tree would be growing again.
+Trunk can be chopped off several times (up to 8 times), but the tree will be growing again.
 Paulownia cultivation can be a profitable business!
 That is the reason, why its called “wonder tree” or “oil well” tree.

 Growth rate of various tree species: